 - Pro subscriptions can manage 5 Projects

 - Business subscriptions can manage 40 Projects

 Each subscription level also has varying limits for using the functions within each Project tool (such as the number of pages that can be crawled in a Site Audit).

 To delete a Project, share a Project, or change the name of a Project, use the settings gear button to the right of the Project name in your dashboard.
 If a Project has been shared with you, you can “leave” the Project from here as well.

 DELETING PROJECTS: When you delete a project, you are deleting all of the tools set up in the Project.
 For example, if you want to delete a Site Audit campaign, you will also be deleting the Position Tracking campaign, Social Media Tracker, Backlinks Audit, etc of that are in the same project.
 Projects cannot be recovered once deleted so please be careful when deleting a project.

-Sharing allows you to provide edit access or read-only access to your Projects.
+Sharing allows you to provide Editor access or Viewer access to your Projects.
 This makes it easy to create transparency within your team or client relationship.

 To share multiple Projects with another user, select the Share your Projects button next to Limits.
 Then, select the Projects that you want to share and enter the email addresses of the Semrush users that you’d like to share your Project with.
 They will receive an email asking them to confirm the shared Project and then will be granted access.

-It’s important to note that sharing with Edit and Read-only access is available to all paid users, but Free users cannot share a project and view shared projects with Editor access (if a project with an Editor access shared with a free user, they will still see it in Viewer mode).
+It’s important to note that sharing with Editor and Viewer access is available to all paid users, but Free users cannot share a project and view shared projects with Editor access (if a project with an Editor access shared with a free user, they will still see it in Viewer mode).